Telecominfraproject/wlan-cloud-ucentralgw/README.md

 #### Configuration with Docker
 The configuration for this service is kept in a properties file.
 Currently, this configuration file must be kept in the current directory of uCentral or one level up.
-This file is called `ucentralgw.properties` and you can see the latest version [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/ucentralgw.properties).
+This file is called `owgw.properties` and you can see the latest version [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/owgw.properties).
 The file will be loaded from the directory set by the environment variable `UCENTRALGW_CONFIG`.
 To use environment variables in the configuration, you must use `$<varname>`.
 The path for the logs for the service must exist prior to starting the service.
 The path is defined under `logging.channels.c2.path`.
 Only `path names` support the use of